GitGeddes/obsidian-portfolio/src/app/(Notes)/Portfolio/Obsidian Portfolio.md

 Created with [[React]] and [[Next.js]].

 ## My Obsidian
-This is my real Obsidian Vault that I used as a reference for the styling on my portfolio site.
+This is my real Obsidian Vault that I used as a reference for the styling on my portfolio site:

 ![screenshot](Obsidian_screenshot.png)

+## Documentation
+I generated a [documentation site](https://gitgeddes.github.io/obsidian-portfolio/docs/index.html) using [TypeDoc](https://typedoc.org/) and manual comments just for fun.